porcelli/bc-git-integration-push/README.md

 gitlabGroup=Group/subgroup
 bitbucketTeam=TeamName
 ```

+Append "setupRemoteURL=" and the remote repo URL (e.g.: https://github.com/itsbigspark/dev-decision-manager.git) to the end of the .gitremote file contents.

 ### Parameters:

  - **provider:** This is the flavor of the Git provider, currently only two values are accepted: GIT_HUB and GIT_LAB.
 Mandatory.